buildpacks/rfcs/text/0000-app-mixins.md

 uri = "<uri to stackpack>"
 ```

-Each stackpack included in the builder will execute until all of a project's mixins have been provided.
+Each stackpack used by the builder will execute if it passes detection and it's provided mixins satisfy one of a project's required mixins.

 The stackpack's snapshot layer may be modified by writing a `launch.toml` file.
 The `[[processes]]` and `[[slices]]` tables may be used as normal, and a new `[[excludes]]` table will be introduced with the following schema: